graygoos/reverse-audio-legal/privacy_policy.md

 ## 1. Introduction

-This Privacy Policy describes how Reverse Audio ("we," "our," or "us") collects, uses, and protects your information when you use our mobile application (the "App").
+This Privacy Policy describes how Reverse Audio Play Sounds ("we," "our," or "us") collects, uses, and protects your information when you use our mobile application (the "App").

 ## 2. Information We Collect